creynaud/hands-on-django-doc/source/python_survival_kit.rst

 Python Survival Kit
 ===================

 Python is a dynamically typed language.
-TODO see what is said in wikipedia.
+Indentation determines the grouping of statements.

-TODO what is the difference between a tuple and a list TODO add an if else in the code example
+Copy the following code into a complex.py file:

 .. literalinclude:: complex.py

-Copy the previous code into a complex.py file, then launch the python interpreter in the directory containing the complex.py file:
+Launch the python interpreter in the directory containing the complex.py file:

 .. code-block:: bash